rnicholus/you-dont-need-jquery/_posts/2014-11-06-selectors.md

 ## Next

-I'll talk about manipulating DOM elements in the next post.
+For me: I'll talk about [manipulating DOM elements in the next post]({{ site.baseurl }}/dom-manipulation).

+For you: if I've left out any important selectors, let me know in the comments so I can update the post.